Current Group Members

 Zeyue Li

-Graduate Student
+Graduate Student (PhD)

-Research Interests: Carbon Emissions, Data Assimilation.
+Research Interests: Greenhouse Gas Emissions, Data Assimilation.

 Jason Marte

-Undergraduate Student
+Undergraduate Student (Summer 2025)

-NSF Research Experiences for Undergraduates (REU), University at Albany (Summer 2025)
+NSF Research Experiences for Undergraduates (REU), University at Albany

 Junior in Environmental Science, Stony Brook University